LibrePCB/librepcb-website/content/compare/index.md

 ---
-title: Comparison with other EDA tools
+title: Compare LibrePCB
-type: compare
+type: page
 ---

+## Comparison with other EDA tools

 Of course people compare LibrePCB to other EDA tools, especially Eagle and KiCad.
 To help you deciding which EDA tool is best for your needs, here a short